-- 21.7 No team personnel who are associated in any way with the operation of the cars are permitted within the confines of the circuit during two nine hour restricted periods which commence twelve hours before the scheduled start times of P1 and P3.
-With the exception of Monaco, if the unrestricted time between the end of P2 and the start of the second restricted period exceeds seven and a half hours the excess will be added to the second restricted period. - Each team will be permitted two individual exceptions to the above during a Championship season, however, both of these exceptions may not be used during a single Event. - For the avoidance of doubt, personnel whose duties are solely connected with catering, media or marketing are exempt from the above requirements. - 21.8 All competitors must observe a shutdown period of fourteen consecutive days during the months of July and/or August.
+21.7 No team personnel who are associated in any way with the operation of the cars are permitted within the confines of the circuit during two (2) nine (9) hour restricted periods which commence twelve (12) hours before the scheduled start times of P1 and P3.
+With the exception of Monaco, if the unrestricted time between the end of P2 and the start of the second restricted period exceeds seven and a half hours the excess will be added to the second restricted period.

+Each team Competitor will be permitted two individual exceptions to the above during a Championship season, however, both of these exceptions may not be used during a single Event.

+For the avoidance of doubt, personnel whose duties are solely connected with catering, media or marketing are exempt from the above requirements.

+21.8 All Competitors must observe a shutdown period of fourteen (14) consecutive days during the months of July and/or August.
 If two consecutive Events during this period are separated by only seventeen days a shutdown period of thirteen consecutive days must be observed.
-In either case competitors should notify the FIA of their intended shutdown period within 30 days of the start of the championship season.
+In either case Competitors should notify the FIA of their intended shutdown period within 30 days of the start of the Championship season.

-During the shutdown period no team or affiliate to a team may carry out or instruct a third party supplier to carry out any of the following activities for or on behalf of the team:
+During the shutdown period no team Competitor or affiliate to a team Competitor may carry out or instruct a third party supplier to carry out any of the following activities for or on behalf of the Competitor team:

-- a) Operation or use of any wind tunnel (excluding any service and maintenance activity). - b) Operation or use of any computer resource for Restricted CFD Simulations (excluding any service and maintenance activity). - c) Production or development of wind tunnel parts, car parts, test parts or tooling. - d) Sub-assembly of car parts or assembly of cars.

-e) Any work activity by any employee, consultant or sub-contractor engaged in design, development or production (excluding any work activity to be undertaken at the race track in preparation for the Event immediately following the shutdown period).
+- a) Operation or use of any wind tunnel except as specifically permitted by article 21.9. (excluding any service and maintenance activity). - b) Operation or use of any computer resource for Restricted CFD Simulations except as specifically permitted by article 21.9. (excluding any service and maintenance activity). - c) Production or development of wind tunnel parts, car parts, test parts or tooling. - d) Sub-assembly of car parts or assembly of cars. - e) Any work activity by any employee, consultant or sub-contractor engaged in design, development or production (excluding any work activity to be undertaken at the race track in preparation for the Event immediately following the shutdown period).

-Each competitor must notify its suppliers of the dates of its shutdown period and must not enter into any agreement or arrangement with the intention of circumventing the prohibition on the above activities.
+Each Competitor must notify its suppliers of the dates of its shutdown period and must not enter into any agreement or arrangement with the intention of circumventing the prohibition on the above activities.